Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 * Update Rates up to 100Hz possible
 * Develop Party Games, Exhibition Presentations and Customer Specific Displays of any kind
-* Freely programmable, configurable and expandable
+* Freely programmable, configurable and extendable

 Description
 -----------

-The Starter Kit: Blinkenlights implements (besser: realize?) a huge, freely programmable display.
+The Starter Kit: Blinkenlights is a huge, freely programmable display.
-It consits of 200 independently controllable full-color RGB pixels updatable up to 100 times per second.
+It consist of 200 independently controllable full-color RGB LED pixels that can be changed up to 100 times per second.
 Possible applications are vast.
-The kit is useable to create party games, exhibition presentations and custom displays of any kind.
+The kit can be used to create party games, exhibition presentations, fancy mood lighting and custom displays of any kind.

-Basic kit comes with one :ref:`Master Brick <master_brick>`, one :ref:`LED Strip Bricklet <led_strip_bricklet>`, four 50 LED Pixels sets, two led power supplies, one mounting plate, one back plate and all necessary cables and mouting materials.
+The basic kit comes with one :ref:`Master Brick <master_brick>`, one :ref:`LED Strip Bricklet <led_strip_bricklet>`, four 50 LED Pixel sets, two LED power supplies, one mounting plate, one back plate and all necessary cables and mounting materials.
 The basic kit can be controlled over USB by any (Embedded-) PC (e.g.
 :ref:'Raspberry Pi <raspberry_pi>'), Laptop, Server or Tablet.